requarks/docs-legacy/authentication.md

 <!-- TITLE: Authentication -->
 <!-- SUBTITLE: How to setup authentication on your wiki. -->

-Requarks Wiki supports 4 types of authentication providers.
-You may choose to use one, some or all of them at the same time.
+Wiki.js supports multiple authentication providers.
+You may choose to enable one, some or even all of them.

 > :warning: You must have at least 1 provider enabled as edits can only be performed while authenticated.
 {.is-warning}